 Fort Riley is a somewhat small town located in the state of Kansas.
 With a population of 7,856 people and two constituent neighborhoods, Fort Riley is the 44th largest community in Kansas.

-The armed forces are a huge part of the life in Fort Riley, employing 55.02% of the workforce.
-While it is a military town, the civilian sector still plays an important role in the local economy, where the Public Service and Accommodation industries employ 27.75% and 18.81% of the civilian workforce, respectively.
+50.81% of the workforce is employed in the armed forces, making the military a huge focus of life in Fort Riley.
+Even though it is a military town, the civilian sector still plays an important role in the local economy.
+The Public Service and Accommodation industries respectively employ 27.18% and 22.39% of the civilian workforce.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 38.31% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 32.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fort Riley is a very ethnically-diverse town.
+Fort Riley is an extremely ethnically-diverse town.
 The people who call Fort Riley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Riley residents report their race to be White, followed by Black or African-American.
 Fort Riley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.52% of the town’s residents.
-Important ancestries of people in Fort Riley include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.64% of the town’s residents.
+Important ancestries of people in Fort Riley include Irish, English, Dutch, and Italian.

 The most common language spoken in Fort Riley is English.
 Other important languages spoken here include Spanish and Korean.